faqs

 I will give you some light reading or attend a membership class to cover four pamphlets: About the Lord's Supper; About baptism; About Being a United Methodist; And About the History of the United Methodist Church, before you join the church, so that you may more fully understand the nuances of the faith that you are stepping into.

-If you are transferring your membership from another United Methodist congregation, a form and letter will be sent to your previous church asking them to transfer your membership to Bendersville UMC.
+If you are transferring your membership from another United Methodist congregation, a form and letter will be sent to your previous church asking them to transfer your membership to Wenksville UMC or Bendersville UMC or Mt Tabor UMC or Mt Calvary UMC.

 In both cases, you will be formally received into membership in a Sunday morning worship service.